Charles Philibert-Thibotte wins in Boston 5km

 The first third of the race was very slow.
 There are two athletes, a Moroccan and a Kenyan, who dealt a strong blow. they broke up.
 I hesitated to follow them, but told myself I had to do it if I wanted to win.
 We were the three who took turns leading the race in the wind.
 It was windy in Boston.

 For the last kilometer, Kenny and I stayed.
 I told myself I had to increase the speed to prevent the peloton from catching up with us.
-I started making headway, then two steps… In fact, Peloton met the Kenyan and I managed to win.
+I started making one step, then two steps… In fact, the Kenyan Peloton caught up and I managed to win.

 After the race, Philibert-Thiboutot was scheduled to return to California, where he would continue training.
 His next big meeting will be on May 6, in the same state, a race that will be attended by most of his competitors who train in the US and some from Europe.